Earn the accounting credential that will distinguish you from other business professionals—a Master of Science in Accounting (MSA).

 With a master’s degree from URI’s accounting program, your professional opportunities are unlimited.
 The MSA program has graduated alumni who have distinguished themselves as corporate CEOs, CFOs, and controllers of major corporations, owners of highly successful businesses, partners of prestigious accounting firms, and leaders in a variety of business enterprises.

 Further information on accounting careers can be found here.

 Professional Licensure Disclosure

-In accordance with the 2019 Reauthorization of the Higher Education Act, URI discloses that the Master of Science in Accounting, which is accredited by the Association to Advance Collegiate Schools of Business (AACSB), does not meet the educational requirements for licensure as a Certified Public Accountant in Arkansas, California, Kansas, Michigan and Nebraska.
-URI has determined that the curriculum for this program meets the educational requirements for licensure in all other states and territories.
-The applicable licensing board in your intended state/territory may impose additional requirements on candidates prior to granting a license (e.g., specific coursework; passing of an exam; obtaining a certificate; providing evidence of work experience; etc.), if you are interested in becoming a CPA, we encourage you to investigate those requirements with your licensing board.
+In accordance with the 2019 Reauthorization of the Higher Education Act, URI discloses that the MSA program, which is accredited by the Association to Advance Collegiate Schools of Business (AACSB), does not meet the educational requirements for licensure as a Certified Public Accountant in Arkansas, California, Kansas, Michigan and Nebraska.
+URI has determined that the curriculum for the MSA program meets the educational requirements for licensure in all other states and territories.
+The applicable licensing board in your intended state/territory may impose additional requirements on candidates prior to granting a license (e.g., specific coursework, passing of an exam, obtaining a certificate, providing evidence of work experience, etc.).
+Therefore, if you are interested in becoming a CPA, you are encouraged to investigate the requirements of your licensing board.

 Information about applying for licensure in each of the 50 states is available through the National Association of State Boards of Accountancy (NASBA).